chrisdevisser/ff12-tza-guide/ff12-tza-perfect-game.md

 - 2x Drab Wool (40% at L0 from Giza Rabbit)
 - 9x Water Stone (55% steal or 25% at L0 from Giza Rabbit)
+- 9x Fire Stone (55% steal or 40% at L0 from Hyena)

 ##[W] Toam Hills

 - [SE] Blind (100%)
 - 8x Snake Skin (55% steal or 40% at L0 from Wildsnake)
-- 9 Wildsnake kills for bestiary
+- 9x Wildsnake

 ##[S] Starfall Field